- Tour Our Facility

-Dreaming of expanding the Home again to meet the growing needs of the community, Steere left a gift in his will upon his death in 1889 to fund the purchase of a lot on Broad Street to build a permanent home.
-The new “Home” was a spacious and well appointed brick colonial and opened in 1895.
+Dreaming of expanding the Home and the needs of the community, Henry left $150,000 upon his death in 1889.
+His gift would be valued over $3.8 million in today’s dollars.
+This generous legacy allowed the new “Home” to be built and opened in 1895.
 In 1908, the Home expanded its mission to include the admittance of couples and ultimately single women as residents.

 The organization offers short stay or post hospital care for individuals returning to community settings, but also has a long history of care for those with memory loss from Alzheimer’s disease and other related dementias.
 The campus is a state of the art facility with city gardens and patios, and discrete living environments to meet the different needs of our residents.